 No Water SportsJuly is when the sea is rough.
 Continues rainfall, high tides, and even higher wind speeds are a common sight during this time, and beach sports businesses are usually closed.
 So if you are looking forward to joining a surfing school or spend a day indulging in beach activities like paragliding, speed boating, and more you might want to change your plans.

 Goa is a place where you could pack your bags full of souvenirs to take back for yourself and your loved ones.
 And the best place to shop for them (where you also get a good deal by putting your bargaining skills to use) is at the Anjuna Flea Market or the Mackie's Night Bazaar, both of which are closed in July.
 Bummer!
 Although, it's not all that bad.
 There are local shops in every block where you will find some extraordinary goods and at an exceptional price if you are in luck.

 - A few things to remember while planning a trip to Goa during monsoons is that the average temperature may be between 28°C to 30°C, while the humidity may be anywhere around 70% to 80%.
 So remember to pack light, according to the weather.

 - Don't forget to pack raincoats and waterproof covers for your bags and gadgets.

 - Since it's offseason, you may get hotels to stay in, for cheap.
 But you may not get many options due to lack of tourists.

 - Remember to carry mosquito repellent and bug sprays.

 Don't focus much on the cons list as Goa is a place that never disappoints.
-Surely, Goa is best known for Its beaches but its time to break the myth that travelling to Goa in the monsoon season isn't worth your time and money.
+Surely, Goa is best known for Its beaches but it's time to break the myth that traveling to Goa in the monsoon season isn't worth your time and money.